 Dropped off is code for “We can’t deal with this dog.
 He’s yours! …”

-That happens a lot.
-A once-loved pet is too old or sick … and the owner either doesn’t care or they don’t know what to do with it.
-The animal shelter then becomes a convenient dumping ground where unwanted pets are either adopted or “put to sleep.”
+That happens a lot at the shelter.
+A once-loved pet becomes too old or sick and the owner either doesn’t care or they don’t know what to do with it.
+The shelter is a convenient dumping ground where unwanted pets are either adopted or “put to sleep.”

 Things didn’t look good for little Timbit.
 He was in bad shape.
 Yorkies are cute, but not this one.
 Much of Timbit’s fur was gone.
 His entire side was swollen and blistered.
 Pus oozed out.
 Much of his fur was gone.

 The animal with the Humane Society ID of #66959 was on Death Row …But thanks to a veterinarian who went beyond the call of duty, Timbit was granted a reprieve.